Will strength training alone be enough to lose weight?

 Can you lose weight just with strength training?
 Probably some, but certainly not enough to make a real difference in significant weight loss and subsequent maintenance.
 Strength training, combined with proper diet, is the best way to shed unwanted pounds and keep them off.

-Check out our exercise finder now - it's just what you need for your weight loss program!
+Check out our exercise library now - it's just what you need for your weight loss program!